medplum/medplum/packages/docs/docs/tutorials/data-modeling/family-relationships.md

       - Receipt of a medication or prescription
       - Performance of imaging or labwork
       - Receipt of a clinical procedure or operation
-    - Each individual who is the focus of a clinical activity should be modeled as a Patient resource.
+    - Each individual who is the focus of a clinical activity should be modeled as a[Person](/docs/api/fhir/resources/patient)resource.
     - For example:
       - In pediatric virtual therapy, a single child may be the focus, even if parents are attending sessions
       - In a maternal care situation, some medications and treatments may be prescribed for the mother, who is the focus of those activities.
 Additonal therapies might be prescribed for the child, who would be the focus of those activities.